Jack Manson

-John Manson (born March 17, 1926) was a Canadian ice hockey player with the Edmonton Mercurys.
-He won a gold medal at the 1950 World Ice Hockey Championships in London, England.
-The 1950 Edmonton Mercurys team was inducted to the Alberta Sports Hall of Fame in 2011.
-He also played with the Lethbridge Maple Leafs and Edmonton Flyers.
+John Manson (born March 17, 1926) is a Canadian former ice hockey player with the Edmonton Mercurys.
+As a member of the Mercurys, he won the gold medal at the 1950 World Ice Hockey Championships in London, England.
+The 1950 Edmonton Mercurys was inducted to the Alberta Sports Hall of Fame in 2011.
+Manson also played with the Lethbridge Maple Leafs and Edmonton Flyers.

 Manson later worked as a bricklayer and as a sales manager for a paper products company.
 In 2003, he was residing near Pigeon Lake, Alberta and was writing a book on the history of the area.